conradakunga/Blog/about.markdown

 1. **The Business of software**
 2. **Software development**

+The posts on software development assume no, or litte, prior knowledge of the subject matter and therefore should be useful regardless of your level of experience.

 I am an entrepreneur, and co-founder of [Innova Limited](http://www.innova.co.ke/), where I lead the research and product development.

 I am also the co-founder and a trustee of [Mzalendo Trust](https://mzalendo.com).